ag-burn/DS_v0/README.md

 # DS Setup Guide

-This is a deepfake-resistant verification system with a Next.js frontend and FastAPI backend for secure identity verification.
+This is a verification system with a Next.js frontend and FastAPI backend for secure identity verification.

 ## Prerequisites